 - 1. Complete the Check Request Form online no more than 10 business days after receiving the invoice, receipt or official payment voucher. - A. A scanned copy of the original invoice, receipt or contract/voucher may be attached to the form or the original receipt(s) may be given directly to the Sport Club office.
-If multiple invoices need to be submitted, email them directly to the Assistant Director. - B. Do not discard original receipts, as they will need to be "traded" for any reimbursement checks at the time of pickup. - C. The person receiving the check and completing the form cannot be the same person. - D. If additional information needs to be sent with the check (i.e. a registration form), this should also be emailed directly to the Assistant Director. - The Sport Club treasurer is responsible for picking up all reimbursement/travel advance checks for club members.
-Unless otherwise requested, the Sport Club Administration will mail all checks to pay vendors. - Processing time (from the point that the club submits the Check Request Form until the day the check is available for pickup) varies, but is generally about 5 days. - 4.
-Checks are available for pickup in the Recreational Sports office on Thursday afternoons.
-The deadline for submitting a Check Request form to receive a check on Thursday afternoon is Tuesday afternoon at 12pm.
+If multiple invoices need to be submitted, email them directly to the Assistant Director. - B. Do not discard original receipts, as they will need to be "traded" for any reimbursement checks at the time of pickup. - C. The person receiving the check and completing the form cannot be the same person. - D. If additional information needs to be sent with the check (i.e. a registration form), this should also be emailed directly to the Assistant Director. - 2.
+The Sport Club treasurer is responsible for picking up all reimbursement/travel advance checks for club members.
+Unless otherwise requested, the Sport Club Administration will mail all checks to pay vendors. - 3.
+Processing time (from the point that the club submits the Check Request Form until the day the check is available for pickup) varies but is generally about 5-10 days. - 4.
+Checks are available for pickup in the Campus Recreation office on Thursday afternoons.
+Check Request forms received by Tuesdays at 12pm are generally ready for pickup by Thursday afternoon, but are not guaranteed.